COGS9/ucsd-cogs9/pages/readings.md

 - Open notes, but you must work alone
 - Taken and submitted through Gradescope
 - Your 2 lowest quiz score will be dropped when calculating your final grade.
 Late reading quizzes will be accepted up to 48 hours; however, they will receive ½ credit.

+Quiz links can be found on the home page or through Canvas.